proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 ## Summary

-This section describes the structure of the XML file used for importing Purchase Order Acceptnaces into PROACTIS 3.
-It is assumed that the reader of the document is familiar both with XML and PROACTIS accepances.
+This section describes the structure of the XML file used for importing Purchase Order Acceptances into PROACTIS 3.
+It is assumed that the reader of the document is familiar both with XML and PROACTIS acceptances.

 The document also describes the validation rules, which must be passed in order for the order to be imported, and the current limitations of the acceptances gateway.

-This document should be used in conjunction with the _ImportAcceptances.xsd_ xml schema
+This document should be used in conjunction with the __ImportAcceptances.xsd__ xml schema

 ## Process Overview